MiahDrao97/iter_z/README.md

 # iter_z
-Generic Iterator for Zig - Leveraging Zig 0.14.0 (built with `0.14.0-dev.2370+5c6b25d9b`)
+Generic Iterator for Zig - Leveraging Zig 0.14.0

 Inspired by C#'s `IEnumerable<T>` and the various transformations and filters provided by System.Linq.
 Obviously, this isn't a direct one-to-one, but `iter_z` aims to provide useful queries.
-It would be awesome to have a standard iterator in Zig's standard library so we can use these queries everywhere.

 The main type is `Iter(T)`, which comes with several methods and queries.